-Land disturbing construction activity means any man-made alteration of the land surface resulting in a change in the topography or existing vegetative or non-vegetative soil cover, that may result in stormwater runoff and lead to increased soil erosion and movement of sediment into waters of the state.
-Land disturbing construction activity includes clearing and grubbing, demolition, excavating, pit trench dewatering, filling and grading activities, parking lot reconstruction, but does not include parking lot resurfacing.
+Land disturbing construction activity means any man-made alteration of the land surface resulting in a change in the topography or existing vegetative or non-vegetative soil cover, that may result in stormwater runoff and lead to an increased in soil erosion and movement of sediment into waters of the state.
+Land disturbing construction activity includes clearing and grubbing, demolition, excavating, pit trench dewatering, filling and grading activities and parkingactivities, parking lot reconstruction, but does not include agricultural facilities and practices, silviculture activities or parking lot resurfacing.